-I’m a data scientist based in Dublin with a passion for data, football and power lifting.
-Mid week you’re likely to find me eating or at the gym when I’m not at work or college and at weekends, well it’s more of the same!
+I’m a data scientist based in Cork with a passion for data, football and sports.
+Mid week you’re likely to find me eating or walking our dog Bob when I’m not at work and at weekends, well it’s more of the same!

 I studied Economics and History at University College Dublin because I was uncertain about what I wanted to do in life but knew I wanted to study something that I enjoyed.
 Unsurprisingly, Economic History was my favorite module where I got to write about the history of banking in Florence during the middle ages.

 Still unsure about what career path I wanted to take I decided to apply for a graduate programme offered by Monaghan Mushrooms.
 I was hoping for a role in their marketing department and while I was successful in my application, I was offered a role as a Trainee Farm Manager on their Langford site just outside Bristol.
 With no experience in agriculture and unsure about what I was letting myself in for, I went with it and spent the next 9 months learning the trade of growing mushrooms on Europe’s largest mushroom farm.

 Despite learning the trade quickly it was obvious to those around me that I wasn’t quite cut out for life on the farm.
 Mushroom houses are very humid and I didn’t enjoy the transitioning from the wet and cold Langford winter weather to the humidity of the houses, regularly picking up coughs and colds!
 Fortunately an opportunity came up in a newly formed Growing Technical Department back in Ireland.
 The aim of this department was to establish a central hub to support the growers across the Monaghan Mushrooms Group (roughly 14 between Ireland, the UK, Germany, the Netherlands and Canada).